mfhepp/tinyswr/README.md

 ## Sources ##
 The files in the repository contain
-* Gerber and drill files for producing your own PCBs
+* Gerber and drill files for producing your own PCBs, and
 * a KiCad project with the schematics, PCB, and parts and footprints libraries.

 KiCad is a great and free electronics design package.
 For more information, see [http://kicad-pcb.org/](http://kicad-pcb.org/).